Click on any of the following links for information:

 - Credit Earned through the Advanced Placement Program

 Sauk Valley Community College accepts Advanced Placement (AP) for college credit through tests administered from the College Entrance Examination Board, Advanced Program.
-Credit may be granted to students that have participated in the Advanced Placement Program in their high schools.
-Students who have taken Advanced Placement Program examinations through their high school should request that the scores be sent to Sauk’s Office of Admissions and Records.
-A counseling appointment should be made to review scores and determine credit awarded.
-Call 815/835-6208 to make an appointment.
-For further information call the Dean of Student Services, 815/835-6360.
+Credit may be granted to students who have participated in the Advanced Placement Program in their high schools.
+Students who have taken Advanced Placement Program examinations through their high school should request that the scores be sent to Sauk’s Admissions and Records.
+An advising appointment should be made to review scores and determine credit awarded.
+Call 815-835-6354 to make an appointment.

 - Credit by Certification, License, or Registry

 Sauk Valley Community College provides credit for currently enrolled students that have successfully completed state and/or national certification, licensing and registry examinations.
 The credit must be applied in a program in which the student is enrolled.
 The college currently provides credit recognition in the following disciplines:

 - Radiography (RAD)